orsenthil/senthil.learntosolveit.com-deploy/posts/2005/11/27/rapple-1-0-release.md

 .. title: Rapple 1.0 Release :)
 .. slug: rapple-1-0-release
 .. date: 2005-11-27 20:01:00
-.. tags:
+.. tags: release, rapple, software, announcement
-.. category: General
+.. category: Projects
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Announcement of the release of Rapple 1.0, a functional version with improvements in quality and documentation.

 # Rapple 1.0 Released!